 The Clare Valley Wine Region in South Australia is located about just over a hundred kilometres north of Adelaide.
 It stretches from Auburn in the south through the villages of Leasingham, Penwortham and Watervale and on beyond the township of Clare in the north.

+The Clare Valley region is really a series of north-south ridges and valleys with considerable variation in topography and microclimate.
 There are three unofficial sub-regions, the Polish Hill River region to the east, the Central Clare Valley, and the Skillogalee Valley to the west.

-Artwine, now based in the Adelaide Hills, are taking up the challenge of introducing new varieties with Graciano from Spain and Fiano from Southern Italy.
+Artwine, now based in the Adelaide Hills, are taking up the challenge of introducing new varieties with Tempranillo and Graciano from Spain and Fiano from Southern Italy.